Skip to main content

 Troubleshooting Common Issues

-• On Android: Double-check that the app has permission for full-screen or overlay display.
-Your phone's settings might be blocking it.
+• On Android: check the app has full-screen or overlay permission in your phone settings.

 Still stuck?

-• Tap into the community: Places like Reddit's TradingView community are full of people who share clever workarounds.
-For a stubborn theme that won't unlock, a common fix you'll find is clearing the app's cache (don't worry, this won't delete your data or layouts).
-If you're interested in more advanced TradingView features, our guide on how to get invite-only scripts on TradingView might be helpful for unlocking additional customization options.
+• Reddit's TradingView community shares workarounds daily.
+For a stubborn theme that won't stick, clearing the app's cache usually works — it won't delete your layouts.
+If you want more customization options, our guide on how to get invite-only scripts on TradingView might help.

 Why Your Phone's Trading Background Matters